top of page

 • 3 min read

 If you’ve ever stood in front of a camera and felt like your hands suddenly grew to twice their normal size, you aren’t alone.
 For many of the couples I work with, the biggest fear isn't the lighting or the location—it’s the 'scriptless stage' feeling.
-You want those effortless, candid wedding photography tips to come naturally, but then reality hits: you freeze, and your hands just... dangle
+You want that effortless, candid wedding photography look to come naturally, but then reality hits: you freeze, and your hands just... dangle.

 Two people hold hands in a sunlit field.
 One wears a ring, the other a beaded bracelet.
 Soft sunlight creates a warm, romantic mood.